dafonse/python-scripts/README.md

 # Python Scripts and Small Projects

 ### [buscaFilme](/buscaFilme)
-A python script that uses the OmDb API to get movies info.
+A python script that uses the [OmDb](http://www.omdbapi.com/) API to get movies info.
+Needs to create an APA KEY to use the script.